 All breeding cattle one year old and over are required to be presented for all classes of test.
+The age of testing may change to 24 months when NI is recognised as having OBF status.

-There are approximately 20,500 farm businesses with cattle in NI with some 1.6 million cattle in total.
-Of these cattle, approximately 960,000 are eligible for testing under the Brucellosis Control Programme.
+There are approximately 20,800 farm businesses with cattle in NI with some 1.6 million cattle in total.
+Of these cattle, approximately 925,000 are eligible for testing under the Brucellosis Control Programme.